 This training is open to the nursing profession, as well as social workers, psychologists, medical doctors, speech pathologists, occupational therapists and all other licensed healthcare providers who will treat individuals with Tourette Syndrome and tic disorders using CBIT.

-To qualify for a CERTIFICATE OF COMPLETION, trainees must attend the entire two-day training program and complete three follow-up phone calls with a designated TS-BTI faculty member.
+To qualify for a CERTIFICATE OF COMPLETION, trainees must attend the entire two-day training program and complete three to five follow-up phone calls/consultation sessions with a designated TS-BTI faculty member.
 No exceptions will be made to these requirements.

-The cost of registration for the TS-BTI is $600 (USD) and is payable upon registration.
-This fee does not include meals or lodging.
+The cost of registration is payable upon registration.
+This fee does not include travel, meals, or lodging.